kjellm/kjellm.github.com/event.markdown

 end
 ```

-In case you wondered, the purpose with the InstanceMethods module
+The purpose with the `InstanceMethods` module above is to allow users
-above is to allow users of this class to choose whether they want to
+of this class to choose whether they want to inherit the class or
-inherit the class or include it as a mixin.
-This technique will be
+include it as a mixin.
+This technique will be used again, and it's
-used again, and it's usefulness will be demonstrated later.
+usefulness will be demonstrated later.

 #### Extending the store

 We need some more auxilary functionality from the event store, so the
-store we actually use are decorated like shown below.
-I have chosen
+store we actually use are augmented.
+I have chosen the decorator
-the decorator pattern for augmenting the event store.
-This gives
-ability to configure at runtime.
+pattern for the augmentation.
+This gives the ability to configure what
+augmentations we add at runtime.
+The following figures show the
+decorators and their runtime configuration.

 <figure>
   <img src="images/event-sourceing/store-decorators.svg" style="width: 80%" alt="Event store decorators class diagram"/>
   <figcaption>Event store decorators</figcaption>
 </figure>

-The following diagram shows the runtime configuration of the
-decorators.

 <figure>
   <img src="images/event-sourceing/store-decorators-object.svg" style="width: 80%" alt="Event store decorators object diagram"/>